Standing army: Mesopotamia

-Sargon of Akkad, the founder of the Akkadian Empire, is believed to have formed the first standing professional army.
+Sargon of Akkad, the founder of the Akkadian Empire, is believed to have raised the first standing professional army.
 Tiglath-Pileser III of Assyria (ruled 745–727 BC) created Assyria's first standing army.
 Tiglath-Pileser III disbanded militias and instead paid professional soldiers for their services.
 His army was composed largely of Assyrian soldiers but was supplemented with foreign mercenaries and vassal states.
-The standing army he created was the most sophisticated administrative and economic institution of its time, and was the engine of Assyrian economy which capitalized on warfare.
+The standing army he created was the most sophisticated administrative and economic institution of its time, and it was the engine of the Assyrian economy, which capitalized on warfare.

 Ancient Persia

 Cyrus the Great formed the first professional army of Persia.
-The composition of the army varied and developed in the course of time.
+The composition of the army varied and evolved.
 The empire's great armies were, like the empire itself, very diverse.
-Its standing army was composed of Persians (the bravest people of empire according to Herodotus) and Medes.
-This standing army, which may have been reviewed every year by the king or his representative, is called kāra in the inscriptions.
-At the heart of this army was its elite guard, The 10,000 Immortals.
+Its standing army was composed of Persians (the bravest people of the empire, according to Herodotus) and Medes.
+This standing army, which may have been reviewed annually by the king or his representative, is referred to as kāra in the inscriptions.
+At the heart of this army was its elite guard, the 10,000 Immortals.
 Herodotus describes that if any of these guardsmen drops out owing to death or disease, a substitute is immediately supplied and the number again filled.
 Thousands of these 10,000 guardsmen composed the royal bodyguards in the palace, their insignia were golden apples or pomegranates at the butts of their spears (accordingly they are named “apple-bearers” by Heraclides Cumaeus).